-Outcome identifier Description that applies to unit of competency/module Refer to https://www.ncver.edu.au/ Maximum payment 20 Competency achieved/pass (i.e. sufficient evidence has been gathered that competency has been met/completed, as expressed by the relevant endorsed industry/enterprise competency standards of a training package or learning outcomes of an accredited course).
-100% 30 Competency not achieved/fail 100% 40 Withdrawn - the student has engaged in some learning activity and has then notified the PQS of their withdrawal before completing all the assessment criteria; or the student has engaged in some learning activity and then stopped attending or submitting assessments (i.e. discontinues) without notifying the PQS (in this case the PQS should be satisfied the student will not return to complete the competency).
-Notes: 50% PQS must be able to show evidence of student engagement in the training.
+OUTCOME IDENTIFIER DESCRIPTION THAT APPLIES TO UNIT OF COMPETENCY/MODULE (Refer to www.ncver.edu.au) MAXIMUM PAYMENT 20 Competency achieved/pass (i.e. sufficient evidence has been gathered that competency has been met/completed, as expressed by the relevant endorsed industry/enterprise competency standards of a training package or learning outcomes of an accredited course) 100% 30 Competency not achieved/fail (i.e. where sufficient evidence has been retained to validate the supplier's decision to report a student as not competent, or as not satisfying one or more of the requirements for the unit of competency/module) 100% 40 Withdrawn - the student has engaged in some learning activity and has then notified the PQS of their withdrawal before completing all the assessment criteria; or the student has engaged in some learning activity and then stopped attending or submitting assessments (i.e. discontinues) without notifying the PQS (in this case the PQS should be satisfied the student will not return to complete the competency).
+Notes: PQS must be able to show evidence of student engagement in the training.
 Where the PQS claimed a 40 outcome for a student (i.e. received 50% payment) and subsequently, for the same student and unit of competency/module, claimed an outcome that pays 100% (for example, 20 or 30 outcome) then - unless approved by the department - the PQS is only entitled to payment of the balance owing between the previous amount paid for the 40 outcome and the amount now due for the 100% claim.
 See PQS Agreement, clause 8 overpayments.
-51 Recognition of prior learning (RPL) - granted Note: Not payable for foundation skills training and lower-level vocational qualifications (i.e. certificate levels I and II).
-100% 52 RPL - not granted 0% 60 Credit transfer 0% 65 (department code) Transitional Gap Training - this payment code is only to be reported where a student is transitioning from a superseded qualification into a new qualification or previously completed competencies have been superseded, and the new competencies do not directly map, therefore necessitating gap training and assessment to address the variance in the new competencies.
+50% 51 Recognition of prior learning (RPL) - granted (i.e. evidence retained by the supplier must incorporate all of the assessments undertaken for the RPL process along with any other supporting documentation) Note: Not payable for foundation skills training and lower-level vocational qualifications (i.e. certificate levels I and II).
+100% 52 RPL - not granted 0% 60 Credit transfer 0% 65 (DEPARTMENT CODE) Transitional Gap Training - this payment code is only to be reported where a student is transitioning from a superseded qualification into a new qualification or previously completed competencies have been superseded, and the new competencies do not directly map, therefore necessitating gap training and assessment to address the variance in the new competencies.
 The RTO can report this outcome code, in recognition of delivery, to generate payment against the relevant PQS Agreement for the new competencies.
-5% 70 Continuing activity 0% 81 Non-assessable activity - satisfactorily completed 0% 82 Non-assessable activity - withdrawn or not satisfactorily completed 0% 85 Not yet started 0% 90 Not yet available (enrolment is in current collection period) Note: not applicable from AVETMISS 8 release 0%
+5% 70 Continuing activity 0% 81 Non-assessable activity - satisfactorily completed 0% 82 Non-assessable activity - withdrawn or not satisfactorily completed 0% 85 Not yet started 0%